 Or, if they want to ensure their materials are all-natural?
 While they may be able to find what they are looking for eventually, by narrowing your focus from supplying all artists with supplies, you can focus on building an online business that supplies a specific set of painters with a set of priorities that you both support and can personally identify with.

-Defining your focus area is the first step in competing with Amazon, and it will help inform all areas of your eCommerce world, from layout to banner style to marketing.
+Defining your focus area is the first step in competing with Amazon, and it will help inform all areas of your eCommerce world, from layout to banner style to market.
 It will also help you allocate your budget and resources in more effective ways.

 By narrowing your focus, you are not only better defining the group of people that you want to market to, but ensuring that those advertisements and marketing strategies you create for them are more effective.